Blendify/blender-manual/trunk/blender_docs/manual/addons/rigging/rigify.rst

 - Eyes and Teeth bones are not deforming.
 You are supposed to bind the eyes and teeth geometry through Child Of constraints.
-- Usually armature deform with automatic weights do a really good job out of the box if you correctly place your bones (and there’s enough topology to work with!).
+- Usually armature deform with automatic weights do a really good job out of the box if you correctly place your bones (and there's enough topology to work with!).

 For more detailed information on armature layers, armature modifier and weight painting refer to the Blender manual.